idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 condition was assigned uniformly to all regions.
 The dimensionless NekRS time step size of $10^{-3}$ (0.09106 ms, after dimensionalization) was used to keep the Courant number less than 0.3.
 The simulation was run for 9.106 s, which is 75% of the time required for the flow to pass through from inlet to outlet.

 As the flow is developed, the fully coupled simulation can freeze the velocity to speed up the development of the temperature.
 During the coupled simulation, the dimensionless NekRS time step size was increased by +10x+ (0.9106 ms) since the velocity was frozen.
 The H.T. solve was called every 50 NekRS time steps.
 Insufficiently frequent calls of H.T. cause instability in the solution (discussed in Results section).
-One hundred time steps were taken in H.T. per Picard iteration, so Griffin was called every 4.553 s, leading to the 5000:100:1 ratio of NekRS, H.T., and Griffin calculations.
+One hundred time steps were taken in H.T. per Picard iteration, so Griffin was called every 4.553 s, leading to the 5000:100:1 ratio of the number of NekRS, H.T., and Griffin calculations.

 ## Griffin Input Model